Skip to Content

 For pickled red onions, I’d use plain white or apple cider vinegar for more bite.
 Use rice vinegar for a more mild flavor.
 Use white wine or red wine vinegar if you’d like them a little more sweeter.

-Can I use a different onion with this Pickled Onions Recipe?
+Can I use a different kind of onion?

 Sure!
 Give it a try!
 Red onions are a popular one for quick pickling because they’re a little more mild than white or yellow onions and create that pretty pink color.